alex7842/FireChat/README.md

 - **Chat Summarization**: Condensed summaries of long conversations for easy understanding.
 - **Emotion Detection**: AI identifies the emotional tone of messages to offer suitable responses.

-> **Note:** Make sure to set up your OpenAI API key in the environment configuration.

 For any questions or support, please contact [alex1958229@example.com].